- Parts and tools

 The gravity of the wort before fermentation is called the 'original gravity' (OG) and the gravity of the beer after fermentation is called the 'final gravity' (FG).
 The difference between the two is used to calculate the alcohol content of the beer.

 Distilled water has a specific gravity of 1.000.
 A typical 5% ABV (alcohol by volume) beer usually starts as wort with an original gravity of around 1.045 - 1.050 and finishes fermentation with a final gravity of around 1.007 - 1.012.
 The larger the difference between the starting and ending gravities, the higher the alcohol content of the beer.
 The lower the final gravity, the dryer the beer.

 Below are a few different products we recommend for measuring gravity.

 Parts and tools

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!

-A hydrometer measures the density of the liquid by simply floating.
+A hydrometer is by far the simplest method of measuring gravity and is what we use most of the time.
+It measures the density of the liquid by simply floating.
 The denser the liquid, the higher it floats.
 When taking a gravity reading give the hydrometer a spin first to dislodge any air bubbles and always read the lowest part of the water line (the bottom of the meniscus).

 We use a hydrometer that reads from 0.990 to 1.120.
 This range is large enough to cover any beer that we'd ever think of making.
 A hydrometer test jar or graduated cylinder is required in order to float the hydrometer in the liquid sample.

-For greater accuracy, narrow range hydrometers are also available such as a final gravity hydrometer, meant for taking readings in only the 0.980 to 1.020 range.
+For greater precision, narrow range hydrometers are also available such as a final gravity hydrometer, meant for taking readings in only the 0.980 to 1.020 range.